carmencrincoli/ResiliencyDemo/documentation/DEPLOYMENT.md

 - Must be available in your network range
 - DNS not required (IPs used directly)

 > **⚠️ Important Network Requirement**: All 5 static IP addresses must be in the same subnet.
-The project supports any subnet size (e.g., /24, /25, /26, /27, or larger networks like /16) as long as all IPs are within the same subnet range.

 **Required Ports:**